Recognition of same-sex unions in Latvia: Constitutional Court ruling and failed attempts in 2020–2022

 The bill's final reading was blocked on 2 June due to a lack of quorum, as only 40 MPs participated in the vote, and Speaker Ināra Mūrniece ended the parliamentary session without the bill being passed.
 The legislation was placed on the agenda for a future sitting of Parliament, and needed to pass before the parliamentary election held on 1 October 2022.
-As a result, the 1 June deadline by the Constitutional Court expired, meaning that same-sex couples could now ask a court to recognise their relationships and enjoy some of the benefits and obligations offered by marriage.
+As a result, the 1 June deadline by the Constitutional Court expired, meaning that same-sex couples could now individually ask courts to recognise their relationships and enjoy some of the benefits and obligations offered by marriage.
 The Vice-President of the Constitutional Court, Irēna Kucina, said that "institutions and administrative courts [would] apply the Constitution directly".
 On 30 May, the Administrative District Court in Riga granted the first application from a same-sex couple and recognised the "public legal existence" of their relationship, concluding that the couple had a "relationship that fits the definition outlined in Article 110 of the Constitution".
 The court lamented that the Saeima had not "fulfilled its duty".
 The Administrative District Court had recognized four same-sex couples by 8 July 2022, and 16 couples by 28 October 2022.

 The proposed legislation in the Saeima would have established civil unions providing some of the rights, obligations and benefits of marriage, including in the areas of inheritance and tax.
 The bill would have also allowed same-sex partners to obtain information on the health of a hospitalised partner and make emergency health decisions, receive benefits in the event their partner dies, and claim care for their partner in the event that they have a disability.
 Civil unions would have been open to all adult citizens and non-residents of Latvia, including refugees and stateless people, but would not have been allowed to persons who are already married, in another civil union or who are blood relatives or related by adoption.
 They would have been registered and dissolved using a procedure similar to that for civil marriage.
 However, the bill would have not allowed same-sex couples to share a common surname or to adopt.
-In addition, parties to a civil union would not have automatically become heirs to the common property, but the partners would have been able to draw up a will or a contract of inheritance to legally contract for how their protected common property would have been divided before any eventual separation.
+In addition, civil partners would not have automatically become heirs to the common property, but they would have been able to draw up a will or a contract of inheritance to legally contract for how their protected common property would have been divided before any eventual separation.
 On 6 December 2022, following the October elections and the formation of a new government, the Legal Affairs Committee rejected the proposed civil union bill.
 However, registering a relationship with the courts was still possible.
 In January 2023, the Grand Chamber of the European Court of Human Rights ruled in Fedotova and Others v.
 Russia that Article 8 of the European Convention on Human Rights, which guarantees a right to private and family life, imposes a positive obligation on all member states of the Council of Europe to recognize same-sex partnerships.